BlueBrain/circuit-build/doc/source/tutorial.rst

 --------------

 By default `snakemake` launches all the tasks locally.
-To use *cluster mode* (i.e. launch every task in a separate SLURM allocation) one has to provide YAML file with allocation parameters for each phase.
+To use *cluster mode* (i.e. launch every task in a separate Slurm allocation) one has to provide YAML file with allocation parameters for each phase.

 .. code-block:: bash

     $ snakemake --cluster-config cluster.yaml ...

-For instance, to specify SLURM allocation for ``touchdetector`` phase, YAML should contain an entry like:
+For instance, to specify Slurm allocation for ``touchdetector`` phase, YAML should contain an entry like:

 ::